Life Is Cool

 Life Is Cool (그녀는 예뻤다; rr: Geunyeoneun Yeppeotda; lit.
-"She Was Beautiful") is a 2008 South Korean romance animated film, and is the first rotoscoped film from that country.
+"She Was Beautiful") is a 2008 South Korean romance animated film, and is the first rotoscoped film from South Korea.
 This film's visual style was influenced from Richard Linklater's two films, Waking Life (2001) and A Scanner Darkly (2006).

 Plot

 Three tricenarian best friends — a heart-broken Romeo, a hopeless romantic, and a goofy playboy — meet for the first time in ten years.
 However, things get complicated when they all fall for the same woman.